 Can veneers correct major orthodontic issues?

-How many visits are required to place the veneers?
+How many visits are required for veneer treatment?

 Can veneers be whitened if they stain over time?